DataDog/terraform-provider-datadog/docs/data-sources/monitor.md

 -   `query`: Query of the monitor.
 -   `message`: Message included with notifications for this monitor.
 -   `escalation_message`: Message included with a re-notification for this monitor.
--   `thresholds`: Alert thresholds of the monitor.
+-   `thresholds`: (Deprecated) Alert thresholds of the monitor.
+Use `monitor_thresholds` instead.
+-   `monitor_thresholds`: Alert thresholds of the monitor.
+List of one element containing the threshold definitions.
 -   `notify_no_data`: Whether or not this monitor notifies when data stops reporting.
 -   `new_host_delay`: Time (in seconds) allowing a host to boot and applications to fully start before starting the evaluation of monitor results.
 -   `evaluation_delay`: Time (in seconds) for which evaluation is delayed.
 This is only used by metric monitors.